tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 ---
 # Advanced Topics
 ## Accumulators
 GSQL is a Turing-complete graph database query language.
-One of its key advantages over other graph query languages is its support for accumulators, which can be either global (suffixed with `@@` or vertex local (suffixed with `@`).
+One of its key advantages over other graph query languages is its support for accumulators, which can be either global (prefixed with `@@`) or vertex local (prefixed with `@`).
 Accumulators are containers that store a data value, accept inputs, and aggregate these inputs into the stored data value using a binary operation `+=`.
 An accumulator is used as a state variable in GSQL.
 Its state is mutable throughout the life cycle of a query.